 - Technology companies, such as software development firms, internet service providers, and web design agencies.

-- Consulting firms, which often work with clients in a variety of industries and may need software developers to build custom solutions.
+- Consulting firms, often work with clients in a variety of industries and may need software developers to build custom solutions.

 Software developers may also work as freelancers or consultants, providing their services to a variety of clients on a project-by-project basis.